 Pricing: None of them make it easy

-All three platforms use custom-quoted pricing, which makes direct cost comparison difficult.
+All three platforms use opaque pricing structures, which makes direct cost comparison difficult.
 Here's what's publicly known.

 Goldcast structures pricing across four plans: Starter, Pro, Premium, and Enterprise.
 No dollar amounts are published.
 Starter includes 12 webinars per year, 3 users, and basic integrations.
 Pro adds 25 events, cross-event analytics, and ROI dashboards.
 Premium opens multi-day events and more integrations.
 Enterprise adds unlimited events and custom reporting.
 The Content Lab module has a free plan with 1 hour of uploaded video per month, limited to a single user with Goldcast branding on all clips.
-Additional costs include SSO (add-on on Pro/Premium), whitelabel (add-on at every plan), field events (add-on), and extra users beyond the base allotment.
+Additional costs include SSO, whitelabeling, field events, and extra users beyond the base allotment.

 ON24 names three plans: Essentials, Standard, and Advanced.
 No prices are published.
-The critical gating: AI-powered ACE features (content generation, Key Moments, advanced analytics) require Standard or above.
+AI-powered ACE features require Standard or above.
 Content hubs and personalized landing pages require Advanced.
 Virtual events are an add-on at every tier.
 ON24 is consistently described as among the most expensive webinar platforms, with licensing that scales steeply with event size and seat count.

 ZoomInfo offers something neither webinar platform does: a permanent free plan.
 ZoomInfo Lite provides access to ZoomInfo's B2B database with 10 monthly export credits, website visitor reveals, and HubSpot integration at no cost, with no time limit.
 A 7-day free trial of the full platform is also available.
-Paid plans are organized into Sales plans (Professional, Advanced, Enterprise) and Marketing plans (Marketing Demand, ABM Lite, ABM Enterprise), all custom-quoted based on seats, credits, and features.
+ZoomInfo is free to start with consumption credits based on usage, with paid plans structured by usage and feature access.

 The pricing reality for most B2B marketing teams: you'll likely need both a webinar platform and a data platform to run an effective demand generation program.
-The question isn't which single tool to buy, but which combination delivers the best return.
+The question is not which single tool to buy, but which combination delivers the best return.

 Support and onboarding reflect platform complexity